Explore these frequently asked questions for answers regarding employment, retirement, learning and development, and more.

 Please contact the United Concordia directly at 1-877-215-3616, since they distribute the cards.

-How can I find a dentist who participates in the United Concordia Plus Managed Care plan?
+How can I find a dentist who participates in the United Concordia Plus Managed Care (PA Only) DHMO plan?

-The provider directory for United Concordia is online at www.ucci.com.
+The provider directory for United Concordia is online at www.unitedconcordia.com.
 Click on “Find a Dentist,” and the Plus plan falls under the DHMO category.
+View screenshot instructions for assistance in searching for a provider.

-I would like to change my dentist.
+I would like to change my Primary Dental Office (PDO).
 Do I have to call United Concordia directly?
+Can I change my PDO throughout the year?

 Do I need to restate my Primary Dental Office (PDO) to complete the online enrollment?

-No, you do not have to restate your PDO in the Concordia Plus plan.
+No, you do not have to restate your PDO in the Concordia Plus Managed Care (PA Only) DHMO plan.
 You will only need to designate a PDO if you and/or your dependent(s) are enrolling for the first time.

 If you are currently enrolled in the Plus plan and want to change your PDO, contact United Concordia directly at 1-877-215-3616, prior to seeking services.

-Your Primary Dental Office must be in Pennsylvania and must be a part of the Concordia Plus DHMO Network.
+Your PDO must be in Western Pennsylvania and must be a part of the Concordia Plus DHMO Network.

 What is a participating provider?

-A participating provider is a provider that participates in the Concordia Advantage network, which is separate and distinct network and should not be confused with the managed care network of Concordia Plus.
+A participating provider is a provider that participates in the Concordia Advantage network, which is a separate and distinct network that should not be confused with the managed care network of the Concordia Plus Managed Care (PA Only) DHMO plan.

 What is the advantage of choosing a participating provider?